Privacy

 How do we process your personal data?

-We comply with our obligations under the “GDPR” by keeping personal data up to date; by storing and destroying it securely; by not collecting or retaining excessive amounts of data; by protecting personal data from loss, misuse, unauthorised access and disclosure and by ensuring that appropriate technical measures are in place to protect personal data.
+We comply with our obligations under GDPR by keeping personal data up to date; by storing and destroying it securely; by not collecting or retaining excessive amounts of data; by protecting personal data from loss, misuse, unauthorised access and disclosure; and by ensuring that appropriate technical measures are in place to protect personal data.

 We use personal data for the following purposes:

-• To promote the values and interests of the organisation;
+• Promote the values and interests of the organisation.

-• To inform you of upcoming news, events, activities and services; and
+• Inform you of upcoming news, events, activities and services.

 What is the legal basis for processing your personal data?